StijndeK/N.A.D.VisualParameterAdaption/README.md

 # N.A.D.
 Visual Parameter Adaption
-VPA uses a visual overview and interface along with the automatic file loading functionality carried over from [N.A.D Automatic File Loading](https://github.com/StijndeK/N.A.D.AutomaticSoundloader)
+VPA is a prototype tool that uses a visual overview and interface along with the automatic file loading functionality carried over from [N.A.D Automatic File Loading](https://github.com/StijndeK/N.A.D.AutomaticSoundloader)
 , to look into upgrading the process of prototyping nonlinear systems and improving (interdisciplinary) communication.
 Because audio is a nonvisual medium and therefore always is experienced linearely, it can prove difficult to fully understand nonlinear audio systems design.

 ## NADT